vishnu4157/CodeCampus_Client/README.md

 **In-line styling**

 Throughout the development of this project, I used a lot of inline styling rather than creating separate CSS files.
 This was a conscious choice as I wanted to get familiar with inline styling and learn how it works in a web development context.
 I found that inline styling allowed me to quickly prototype and test different styles without having to worry about the structure and organization of a separate CSS file.
 However, I also realized that it can be difficult to manage and maintain large amounts of inline styles.
 This experience taught me the importance of considering the trade-offs between inline styling and separate CSS files when designing and developing web applications.

+**First Time Dealing with Web Development:**

+As this was my first time working with web development, I had to learn React and Ruby on Rails from scratch.
+I had to self-learn the languages and their fundamentals in just one week, which was a challenging but rewarding experience.

+**Self Learn the Language and its Fundamentals in 1 Week:**

+I quickly learned that web development is a vast field and it was important for me to learn the basics as fast as possible.
+I used online tutorials, documentation, and video lectures to learn the basics of React and Ruby on Rails.
+Despite the steep learning curve, I was able to learn the fundamentals in just one week.

 **Overall Experience:**